Engee documentation

 integrator 1

-The output of the status port appears earlier in the time step than the output of the integrator block output port.
-Use the status port to open algebraic circuits in these simulation scenarios:
+The output data of the status port appears earlier in the time step than the output data of the output port of the integrator unit.
+Use the status port to open algebraic circuits in these simulation scenarios.:

-Creating self resetting integrators
+Creating self-canceling integrators

 Transfer of states between enabled subsystems

-Enabled subsystems A and B contain the following blocks:
+The enabled subsystems A and B contain the following blocks:

 Subsystem A Subsystem B

-Enabled subsystems A and B contain the following blocks:
+The enabled subsystems A and B contain the following blocks:

 Subsystem A Subsystem B